stevenp1015/geminopus/CURRENT_WORKING_CONTEXT.md

-Timestamp: 2025-05-30 06:45:00 UTC
+Timestamp: 2025-05-30 06:40:00 UTC

-Current Module/Feature Focus: "Frontend-Backend Integration - Application Service Layer"
+Current Module/Feature Focus: "Repository Implementations - Creating concrete in-memory repositories"

-General Goal for Current Session/Module: "Complete the integration between frontend and backend by: 1) Creating the application service layer that was identified as missing, 2) Finishing the store-to-API integration, 3) Implementing WebSocket event handling in the UI."
+General Goal for Current Session/Module: "Implement concrete repository classes to support the application services.
+Starting with in-memory implementations that can be replaced with database implementations later.
+This will make the services fully functional for testing."

-Specific Next Action Planned: "Create the application service layer in the backend (core/application/services/) starting with minion_service.py.
-This service will mediate between the API endpoints and the domain logic, handling use cases like spawning minions, updating states, and managing their lifecycle.
-This is a critical missing piece that connects the REST API to the rich domain model."
+Specific Next Action Planned: "Create memory-based implementations for ChannelRepository, MessageRepository, MinionRepository, and TaskRepository in a new 'memory' subdirectory.
+These will store data in memory with async patterns matching the interfaces, ready for database replacement."

-Key Architectural Decisions/Blockers Encountered (if any): "Frontend components are complete and API integration layer created.
-Stores partially updated to use API services.
-Main blocker: The application layer is missing - API endpoints need proper service classes to interact with domain objects.
-Once this is done, the frontend can fully communicate with the backend's intelligence layers.
-WebSocket integration also needs completion for real-time updates     ."
+Key Architectural Decisions/Blockers Encountered (if any): "Application services are complete!
+All three services (MinionService, TaskService, ChannelService) are fully implemented with comprehensive functionality.
+They're waiting on repository implementations to actually persist data.
+Starting with in-memory implementations allows immediate testing while database layer is built out later. xoxo"